SAP-samples/teched2025-CA162/exercises/ex4/README.md

-# Analysis of Logon Failures
+# Exercise 4: Analysis of Logon Failures (Bonus Exercise)

 ## Objective
 In this exercise, we aim to compare the different reasons why a logon - any logon - has failed.
 These failed events are recorded in the **security audit log**.